wpmetabox/docsv2/docs/extensions/mb-relationships.md

 **Advanced configuration**

-To add more rules for the admin column, you can declare `admin_column` parameter as an array which accepts the following keys:
+To add more rules for the admin column, you can declare the `admin_column` parameter as an array that accepts the following keys:

 ```php
 'admin_column' => [